 - At least 80% of the position must consist of professional or pre-professional work assignments related to students' majors and/or career goals

-- The company/organization must be a legitimate established business located in commercial space*
+- The company/organization must be a legitimate established business located in commercial space or be approved by the ELC director

 - It is the responsibility of the employer to cover costs for all training, certificates, background checks, etc.